 According to MarketWatch, nursing home care in Massachusetts averages about $12,000 per month.

 So it's important to work with an experienced legal advisor who can help you make informed decisions.

 If you are faced with the possibility of nursing home care, there are three ways to cover costs.
 You can:

 - Pay privately.
 This means you'd pay out-of-pocket for nursing home care.
 Regardless of the value of your financial assets, there's still the risk of potentially using all of your money and not have anything left for loved ones.

 - Purchase a policy.
 This includes a long-term care insurance policy or a life insurance policy with an appropriate rider to cover long-term care.

 Each option has pros and cons.
-It's crucial for financial stability to work with a legal advisor who understands your objectives and individual needs.
+It is crucial for financial stability to work with a legal advisor who understands your objectives and individual needs.

-Attorney Michael Monteforte, Jr. will review the options with you so that you can make an informed decision.
-Call today, or fill out our brief contact form on this page to schedule your initial consultation.
-This free meeting helps you start planning for long-term care and protection of your family’s financial assets.
+Call us today at 978-657-7437, or fill out the contact form on this page to schedule your Strategic Planning Session.
+This meeting helps you start planning for long-term care and the protection of your family’s financial assets.